Smoore05/cwd/README.md

 # CWD
-A repository for my Critical Web Design class.
+My name is Sarah Moore and this is my repository for my Critical Web Design class.